-upgrades for connectivity between the Bayshore Caltrain proposed growth in nearby land uses and transit services, including improving transit service on the Geneva corridor and the developing the Candlestick area, better connectivity to this station is an important transportation goal.
+Preliminary engineering and environmental review of upgrades for connectivity between the Bayshore Caltrain Station and other transit links.
+In anticipation of dramatic proposed growth in nearby land uses and transit services, including improving transit service on the Geneva corridor and the developing the Candlestick area, better connectivity to this station is an important transportation goal.

-Outreach, design and implement engineering changes to reduce travel time and improve reliability on the K Ingleside corridor between Balboa Park Station and West Portal Station.
-The K Ingleside corridor faces significant TO205: Equity Strategy Improvements congestion and other obstacles that frequently prevent Planning, design and construction of engineering efficient transit vehicle movement.
-This project would improvements designed to facilitate transit routes in improve reliability and travel times by implementing underserved communities identified by the Equity various enhancements throughout the corridor, such as Strategy.
-The project improves travel times and reliability, transit stop placement optimization, transit boarding addresses safety hazards and improves infrastructure to islands, pedestrian improvements, traffic signals, and improve the customer experience.
-The Muni Service traffic and turn lane modifications.
-As a part of Muni Equity Strategy targets service and capital improvements Forward, these improvements seek to improve service to routes most critical to neighborhoods with high reliability, reduce travel time on transit, and improve concentrations of residents of color, low income, and customer experiences and service efficiency.
-Transit to routes that are most used by people with disabilities. riders will not only benefit from faster and more reliable trips, but will also experience enhanced transit safety and overall effectiveness.
+TO205: Equity Strategy Improvements

+Planning, design and construction of engineering improvements designed to facilitate transit routes in underserved communities identified by the Equity Strategy.
+The project improves travel times and reliability, addresses safety hazards and improves infrastructure to improve the customer experience.
+The Muni Service Equity Strategy targets service and capital improvements to routes most critical to neighborhoods with high concentrations of residents of color, low income, and to routes that are most used by people with disabilities.